vito.

 the room

-On opening the app, the user arrives somewhere that feels continuous with their last visit.
-The most recent study is on the workbench.
-The current volume is open to its latest spread.
+On opening the app, the user arrives somewhere continuous with their last visit.
 No greeting, no streak, no "you have 3 unfinished studies" nudge.
 No tab bar.
+The most recent study sits on the workbench; the current volume is open to its latest spread.

 9:41